-I am based in the UK and I am available for short-term contracts in the UK and/or working remotely.
+I am based in the UK and I am available for contracts in the UK and/or working remotely.

 I also know Microsoft’s Azure system, with Web Apps – including scaling, message queues, table and blog storage, etc.